Negative Binomial Distribution In C++ - C++ Programming Tutorial

 Max and Min

-The smallest and the greatest values that may be produced from the Negative Binomial Distribution, and these are returned by the min and max functions.
-When determining the range that the random numbers produced by the distribution can fall within, this information is useful.
+The lowest and the highest values that can be generated by the Negative Binomial Distribution are provided by the min and max functions.
+Knowing this range is valuable when establishing the possible range of random numbers generated by this distribution.

 Non-member functions: Structure of templates